nginxinc/nginx-gateway-fabric/docs/proposals/advanced-nginx-extensions.md

 	NginxContextHTTPServer NginxContext = "http.server"

 	// NginxContextHTTPServerLocation is the location context of the NGINX configuration.
-	// TO-DO(pleshakov): Decide if we need to explicitly support the parent location for rules with multiple matches.
-	// Same problem as in https://github.com/nginxinc/nginx-gateway-fabric/issues/2079
 	NginxContextHTTPServerLocation NginxContext = "http.server.location"

 	// NginxContextStream is the stream context of the NGINX configuration.